File Structure

 With this file structure:

-Depending on the style regulations, you might encounter Posts and Users, but it's the same principle.
-I prefer singular because plurals aren't consistent.
-You can't build a plural path with a simple s suffix, so if your code uses type names via reflection to build the paths, you're better off with singular names.
+Depending on the style regulations, you might encounter the plural forms Posts and Users, but it's the same principle.
+Personally, I prefer singular names because plurals aren't consistent.
+If your code uses type names via reflection to build the paths, you're better off with singular names.

 Conclusion